1LaoWangYinCang/BaoBiFenZhuanJia/README.md

-# QuiJiTiYu
+# BaoBiFenZhuanJia
-QuiJiTiYu is an app for booking various sports stadiums and courts and recording game scores.
-Our sports arena environment is clean and tidy, professional sports facilities.
-You can book the most satisfying sports arena in our app.
-At the same time, you can also use our app to record the score and record the match at that time when playing in the arena.

-Our app is dedicated to promoting professional and comfortable sports arenas, so that people can book sports arenas they like in an efficient and high-quality way in their daily life.
+BaoBiFenZhuanJia is committed to promoting archery athletic equipment, so that people can purchase professional archery athletic equipment efficiently and high-quality in their daily life, and at the same time can easily record the situation and results of field competitions.

-Our app shows a variety of sports arenas, including badminton arena, football field, basketball arena, tennis arena, popular arena and other sports arena.
-These full range of sports arenas can meet the user's selection and reservation.
+Our app shows a full range of archery equipment, including competitive bow and arrow, professional bow bag and quiver, archery training equipment, archery protective gear and other archery equipment.
+These categories of complete archery equipment can meet the user's selection and procurement.

-Our app categorizes these stadiums in great detail to help users quickly find the stadiums they want to book.

-Our app will introduce each stadium in detail, so that you can fully understand these stadiums, find the stadiums you like, so that you can make reservations and place orders.
+Our app has classified these archery sports equipment in great detail, which helps users to quickly find the sports equipment they want to buy.
+Each product is also described in detail, so that you can fully understand these products, find your favorite archery equipment, convenient for you to buy and place orders.

-Our app also has the collection function of the sports arena.
-You can add your favorite sports arena to the list for your next browsing and ordering.

-We can also use our app to record the score and share the score at that time when playing in the arena.

-Use QuiJiTiYu, book a good arena and easily record the score!
+Our app also has a live score recording function.
+You can record the score and details of a live match, record every archery match you like, record the mood and feeling of the match at that time, and share the result and record of the match to others.

+God shot the world, bowstring words arrow heart!

-If you have any questions, please contact us as follows :vjsey316567@sina.com
+If you have any questions, please contact us as follows :hedj19931013@icloud.com